Springtime Reflection: CIP Resources for Students with Autism, Asperger's, and Other Learning Differences

 Teaching essential skills for life, school, work, and independent living, this comprehensive and practical toolkit supports educators and clinicians in their work with adolescents and young adults with an Autism Spectrum Disorder (ASD) or Learning Difference (LD) diagnosis.
 It presents tried-and-true strategies that address difficulties with social skills and Executive Function, cognitive rigidity, self-esteem issues, and more.
 How easy is it for you or your student to keep your closet clean?
 Do you or your student often mix up dirty clothes from clean ones?
 This month, we're offering a simple tip sheet from the Autism LD Toolkit on keeping organized and finding your "pants" (or shoes, coat, underwear, etc.).

-Sign up for one of our Summer Programs if you want a two-week taste of what CIP has to offer.
-These two unique Summer Program options for 2019 are offered at five different locations across the US.
+Sign up for our Summer Program if you want a two-week taste of what CIP has to offer.
+Unique Summer Program options for 2019 are offered at five different locations across the US.